 Miners are at an exceptional risk of exposure to airborne dust particles due to the work environment inside mines and quarries.
 Unfortunately, that means that miners are also at a high risk of developing lung diseases, including miner silicosis.
-Miners who have worked in the industry for more than five years are also at an increased risk of lung cancer.
+Miners who have worked in the industry for more than five years are also at a greater risk of lung cancer.

 What is Miner Silicosis?